 In the government-wide financial statements long-term debt and other long-term obligations are reported as liabilities in the statement of net position.
-Bond premiums and discounts are deferred and amortized ratably over the life of the Bonds.
-Bonds payable are reported net of applicable premiums or discounts.
-Bond issuance costs are expensed when incurred.

 In the fund financial statements, governmental fund types recognize premiums and discounts, as well as issuance costs, during the current period.
 The face amount of debt issued is reported as other financing sources.
 Premiums received on debt issuances are reported as other financing sources while discounts on debt issuances are reported as other financing uses.
 Issuance costs, whether or not withheld from the actual debt proceeds received, are reported as debt service expenditures.